 Advocacy & Policy

-NDSS’ National Advocacy & Public Policy Center (NAPPC) advocates for federal, state and local policies that positively impact all people with Down syndrome across the country.
-Through our grassroots advocacy programs, the NAPPC works with Congress and other federal agencies, as well as state and local officials, to develop and improve laws, regulations and policies supporting people with Down syndrome and their families.
-NDSS also trains parents, self-advocates and others to advocate on local, state and national levels.
-Our comprehensive legislative agenda is centered on five important areas across the lifespan: healthcare & research, education, economic self-sufficiency, community integration and employment.
-These priorities have been shaped by self-advocates, families, affiliate leaders and other stakeholders under the direction of the NDSS Board of Directors.
+The NDSS Advocacy & Public Policy Program champions federal, state and local policies that positively impact all people with Down syndrome across the country.
+Through our grassroots advocacy programs, NDSS works with Congress and federal agencies, as well as state and local officials, to develop and improve laws, regulations and policies for the benefit of the Down syndrome community.
+NDSS also empowers self-advocates, parents and others to influence policy themselves.
+The NDSS legislative agenda spans the life experience of individuals with Down syndrome from birth to adulthood, centered on five important areas: healthcare and research, education, economic self-sufficiency, community integration and employment.

 NDSS is a 501c3 organization.
 Our advocacy work is nonpartisan and we do not endorse any political party or candidate.